Skip to main content

 Click Add Subscription to associate the selected credentials with a new AWS Marketplace subscription.
 The subscription can be for an annual contract or to pay for Cloud Volumes ONTAP at an hourly rate.

-If purchased a license directly from NetApp (BYOL), then an AWS subscription isn't required.
+If purchased a license directly from NetApp (bring your own license (BYOL)), then an AWS subscription isn't required.

 Learn how to add additional AWS credentials to BlueXP.